MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 - You can't create or modify AI Builder models, and no new inference will be possible when the trial expires if you don't purchase a license.

-> [!NOTE]
-> These restrictions apply only to model types that have been released to  general availability.
-Model types in preview release status will remain available without a license until they are released for general availability.